 When my gut health was at its worst, I was afraid to leave my house.
 Anyone who has struggled with chronic illness has likely experienced an immense amount of fear wrapped into their condition.

 The Resolution: Deciding once and for all I couldn’t figure out my gut issues by myself, I made 2019 the year of the doctor.
 It took many attempts to find the right practitioner, but I got in contact with Dena Norton in July of 2019 and it has all been uphill from there.
+She was the person who developed my gut healing protocol, enabling me to get back to health.

 The Year of the Doctor (2019):